dkackman/DynamicRestProxy/README.md

 Supports the GET, POST, PUT, PATCH and DELETE verbs.

 There is a [NuGet package](https://www.nuget.org/packages/DynamicRestProxy/) for the abstract base class to allow different http client libraries to be used.
 Current concrete implementations include:
-- A dynamic proxy for the [RestSharp RestClient](http://restsharp.org/).
 - A dynamic proxy for Microsoft's [Portable HttpClient](https://www.nuget.org/packages/Microsoft.Net.Http/).
 This also has a [NuGet package](https://www.nuget.org/packages/DynamicRestClient/).
 - A [dynamic rest client](https://github.com/dkackman/DynamicRestProxy/wiki/Using-the-DynamicRestClient) that reduces to a bare minimum the amount of code needed to start calling rest endpoints